-Our staff team are undertaking training to help them understand their equality duties/and or the differing needs of protected groups within our school community.
+Our staff team undertake training to help them understand their equality duties/and or the differing needs of protected groups within our school community.

 We have mechanisms in place to identify areas for development.
 Recruitment training has been completed by designated staff including Governors.
-All policies and procedures are currently under review to ensure compliance with the Equality Duty.
 Any further training is identified as part of the performance management and school improvement planning cycle.